PSplines: Penalized B-Spline Smoothing for Python¶

 - Derivative Computation: Efficient computation of spline derivatives with uncertainty

-- Automatic Parameter Selection: Cross-validation, AIC, L-curve, and V-curve methods
+- Automatic Parameter Selection: Cross-validation, AIC, L-curve, V-curve, and 2-D variable-penalty search for Gaussian and GLM models

 - Boundary Constraints: Support for derivative boundary conditions